TheUnlocked/exclaim/README.md

 ### Design issues/questions

-* Weird that channel information needs to be passed to runtime for some APIs when some platforms may not have a concept of channels.
+* Weird that channel information needs to be passed to the runtime for some APIs when some platforms may not have a concept of channels.
     * Send `$context` object instead and let the runtime figure it out?
 * Some requirements are opaque to users, but matter to platforms, e.g. the idea that you need a channel to locate a message in Discord.
     * According to [Discord's developer documentation](https://discord.com/developers/docs/reference#snowflakes), snowflakes (or IDs) "are guaranteed to be unique across all of Discord."
 Despite this, Discord doesn't offer an API to find a message by ID in general, so you need to know the channel that a message is located in in order to fetch it.
 In theory, the Discord runtime could query every channel it knows about, but that sounds like a recipe for getting rate limited.